Basic Industrial Maintenance Tool List

 - Temperature from -40 ℃ to 400 ℃

 Note: I use my Fluke DMM with temperature accessories to eliminate the need for a separate dedicated temperature meter.

-- Fluke T6-600 Electrical Tester – The Fluke T6-600 appears in our Basic Industrial Maintenance Tool List mostly for its open fork design.
-The open fork design allows current measurements in tight spaces because there are no jaws to open.
-This is helpful in cramped electrical panels.
+- Fluke T6-600 Electrical Tester – The Fluke T6-600 appears in our Basic Industrial Maintenance Tool List primarily for its open fork design.
+The open fork design allows current measurements in tight spaces because there are no jaws to open, and this is helpful in cramped electrical panels.
 The T6-600 is also capable of non-contact voltage measurement.

-- Fluke 1AC II Non-Contact Voltage Tester – The Fluke 1AC II is a sharpie-sized tool the lights up and beeps when voltage is detected.
-It’s a great tool for quick tests and safety checks.
+- Fluke 1AC II Non-Contact Voltage Tester – The Fluke 1AC II is a sharpie-sized tool that lights up and beeps when voltage is detected.
+It’s an excellent tool for quick tests and safety checks.

 - Banner DBQ5 DC Proximity Sensor Tester – The DBQ5 is a portable Demo Box for powering dc self-contained sensors for testing purposes and provides a 4-pin euro-style quick-disconnect fitting.

 - Used to power dc self-contained photoelectric sensors for testing purposes